Use Cases

 2. Know your account split

-Having a clear account split, keeping different campaign types separate makes it easier to track your progress and identify winning strategies.
-You can segment your campaigns based on bidding strategies, keyword types, languages, budget, etc.
+Having a clear account split and keeping different campaign types separate makes it easier to track your progress and identify winning strategies.
+You can segment your campaigns based on bidding strategies, keyword types, languages, budget, and more.

 3. Flexibility to go in and change